whole-tale/ngx-dashboard/README.md

 ## <a name="prerequisites"></a> Prerequisites

-Packages in this seed project depend on `@angular v7.x.x`.
+Packages in this project depend on `@angular v12.x.x`.
 Older versions contain outdated dependencies, might produce errors.

-Also, please ensure that you are using **`Typescript v3.1.x`** or higher.
+Also, please ensure that you are using **`Typescript v4.3.x`** or higher.

 Optionally, Docker can be used to build and serve the application.